Skip to main content

 Energy efficiency

-26 EU countries included investments in energy efficiency in their RRPs.
-Portugal and Slovakia allocate more than 30% of their RRP’s funds to this area, followed by the Netherlands and France, with 29% and 26% respectively allocated to energy efficiency.
+26 EU countries included energy efficiency investments in their RRPs.
+Portugal and Slovakia allocated more than 30% of their RRP funds to this area, followed by the Netherlands (29%) and France (26%).
 In absolute terms, Spain, Italy, France and Poland are the countries allocating the largest amounts to energy efficiency measures.
+France serves as a key example, having directed a large share of its RRP funds to renovating 1.45 million homes and over 40 000 social housing units; upgrading more than 6 750 state-owned public buildings, targeting 30% average energy savings; and upgrading 5 000 very small enterprises/SMEs while supporting fossil-free projects, expected to reduce annual fossil energy use by 250 GWh.

 Renewables

-Luxembourg fully allocated its RRP energy-related allocation to support renewable energy.
+Luxembourg allocated its entire RRP energy-related funding to support renewable energy.
 In absolute amounts, Italy, Spain and Poland are the countries allocating the largest amounts to renewable energy sources.

 Energy infrastructure